solana-labs/solana/docs/src/cli/deploy-a-program.md

 - `ProgramData Address` is the account associated with the program account that holds the program's data (shared object).
 - `Authority` is the program's upgrade authority.
-- `Last Upgraded In Slot` is the slot in which the program was last deployed.
+- `Last Deployed In Slot` is the slot in which the program was last deployed.
-- `Program Length` is the size of the space reserved for deployments.
+- `Data Length` is the size of the space reserved for deployments.
 The actual space used by the currently deployed program may be less.

 ### Redeploy a program